Germany Must Perish!: In Germany

 Kaufman was a Manhattan-born Jew and his advocacy of genocide attracted great attention in Germany.
 The book was denounced in Germany as an "orgy of Jewish hatred", and it was seen as inspired by United States President Franklin D. Roosevelt's supposed polemical anti-German agitation.
 According to historian Richard J. Evans, Theodore Kaufman, who was in reality an obscure and eccentric journalist, was portrayed in Nazi propaganda orchestrated by Joseph Goebbels as a prominent representative of 'world Jewry' and an advisor to Franklin D. Roosevelt.

+On July 24, 1941, the Nazi Party's newspaper, Völkischer Beobachter, published a front-page article on the book titled: "The Product of Criminal Jewish Sadism: Roosevelt Demands the Sterilization of the German People."
+The newspaper alleged that Kaufman was a close ally of Samuel Irving Rosenman, an advisor to Franklin Delano Roosevelt and that: "Given the close relationship of the writer to the White House, this monstrous war program can be seen as a synthesis of genuine Talmudic hatred and Roosevelt's views on foreign policy.".
+The book utilized the expression "final solution" on page 88, and just one week after the front-page article, on July 31, 1941, Hermann Goering, Hitler's second in command, sent an official order to Reinhard Heydrich, the head of the security branch of the SS, using the words "final solution" when authorizing a “Final Solution of the Jewish Question.”

 American journalist Howard K. Smith was in Germany when Germany Must Perish! became known.
 He wrote: